zer2/Fantasy-Basketball--in-progress-/readme.md

 https://github.com/zer2/Fantasy-Basketball--in-progress-/assets/17816840/73c3acaa-20c9-4a61-907a-ee0de2ff7e3b

 You may notice that the result looks a lot like a Bell curve even though the raw block numbers look nothing like a Bell curve.
 This happens because of the surprising "Central Limit Theorem", which says that when adding a bunch of random numbers together, their sum always ends up looking a lot like a Bell curve.
-Ergo if we ran this experiment for other categories, the results would also look like Bell curves
+Ergo if this experiment was run for other categories, the results would also look like Bell curves

 ### C.	Properties of the category difference

 Bell curves are fully defined by their mean and standard deviation.
 That is to say, once we know a Bell curve's mean and standard deviation, we can calculate everything else about it.

-The mean and standard deviation of our Bell curves can be calculated via probability theory.
+The mean and standard deviation of the Bell curves for category differences can be calculated via probability theory.
 Including the unchosen player with category average $m_p$
 - The mean is $m_\mu - m_p$
 - The standard deviation is $\sqrt{23} * m_\sigma$ (The square root in the formula comes from the fact that $STD(X + Y) = \sqrt{STD(X)^2 + STD(Y)^2}$ where $STD(X)$ is the standard deviation of $X$)